 Project management training will equip the small business with the skills and abilities to keep a project;

-• On schedule – project drift is a real issue for any project.
+- On Schedule – project drift is a real issue for any project.
 Keeping tabs on your project is essential, more so for a small business.
 Breaking a project into smaller sections allows you to push to a conclusion but in the time you have set aside to complete it.

-• On budget – as a small business, you’ll have a keen eye on budget and cash flow.
+- On Budget – as a small business, you’ll have a keen eye on budget and cash flow.
 Running out of cash scuppers plans, reducing potential returns or even placing your business in a negative equity situation.

-• Under control – control over the small details of a project is essential.
+- Under Control – control over the small details of a project is essential.
 Keeping in touch at every stage of your project allows the finite control you need to remain responsive to when or if something changes.

-• A learning process – evaluation and review should happen when a project reaches its conclusion, examining successful aspects and the ‘failures’ too.
+- A Learning Process – evaluation and review should happen when a project reaches its conclusion, examining successful aspects and the ‘failures’ too.
 This way, as a small business, you are continually learning.

 Embracing project management in small business